 The inlet enables a water hose to be attached when water is needed.
 The rest of the time the pipe, being looped in a circuit, allows air to flow passively through the system and around the roots of the tree.
 Changes in air pressure above ground are also accommodated.
-This arrangement enables long deep watering over the entire root system and the opportunity for the soil to dry between watering, which is better for trees than frequent light watering.
+This arrangement enables long deep watering over the entire root system and the opportunity for the soil to dry between watering, which is better for trees and root growth than frequent light watering.

 RootRain™ Urban is a large capacity irrigation system with a fixed non-removable grid inlet.
 The grid allows water and air through but prevents ingress of litter and debris.